MicrosoftEdge/MSEdgeExplainers/VirtualKeyboardAPI/explainer.md

 ## Non Goals

 This proposal is currently scoped to exposing information about *docked* virtual keyboards.
 Floating virtual keyboards are typically put into that configuration explicitly by users, and therefore the user is able to adjust the keyboard and/or window layout as appropriate to unblock themselves.
-With that in mind, we decided to not extend `overlaygeometrychange` event to the floating keyboards because we believe it is not practical or useful for the app to process and reflow continually as the keyboard is dragged around.
+With that in mind, we decided to not extend `geometrychange` event to the floating keyboards because we believe it is not practical or useful for the app to process and reflow continually as the keyboard is dragged around.

 ## Proposal